PauSabatesC/ConnNet/docs/dev_guide.md

 - Design patters used:
     - dependency injection
-    - facade pattern: in order to pass (socket, rest...) interface to library.
+    - facade pattern: in order to pass socket interface to library.
     - adapter pattern: used to mock sealed libraries from microsoft(like System.Net.Sockets)
+	- strategy pattern(fot different read variations)

 ---

-Requirements to run project:

-- Add this line to src/ConnNet/obj/Debug/netstandard2.0/ConnNet.AssemblyInfo.cs
-> [assembly: InternalsVisibleTo("ConnNet.UnitaryTests")]
-> [assembly: InternalsVisibleTo("DynamicProxyGenAssembly2")]
+How to develop:

+	- Clone the repo
+	- Create a new branch for the desired issue from Develop
+	- dotnet restore
+	- dotnet build
+	- dotnet test
+	- Code!